jarp0l/CTF-Writeups/HacktivityCon CTF 2020/Writeups.md

 ```

-Since I had forgotten that I could simply scan the image using an online OCR tool to get the hex text easily, I wasted hours copying each charcter to my text editor.
+Since I had forgotten that I could simply scan the image using an online OCR tool to get the hex text easily, I wasted hours copying each character to my text editor.
 Point to remember for future.

 <hr>